LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    Takes a capture block and executes that block once for every substring that would be generated by splitting the base string object on a line break.
-Every line break character is recognized: ``\r``, ``\n``, and ``\r\n``.
+Every line break character is recognized: ``"\r"``, ``"\n"``, and ``"\r\n"``.
 Each of the substrings can be accessed in the capture block through the special local variable ``#1``.

 .. member:: string->forEachMatch(exp::regexp)
 .. member:: string->forEachMatch(exp::string)

    Takes a capture block and executes that block once for every specified match in the base string object.
-Matches can be specified as either string or regexp objects.
+Matches can be specified as either :type:`string` or :type:`regexp` objects.
 The match can be accessed in the capture block through the special local variable ``#1``.

 .. member:: string->eachCharacter()

-   Returns an ``eacher`` which can be used in conjunction with query expressions to inspect and perform complex operations on every character in the base string object.
+   Returns an ``eacher`` that can be used in conjunction with query expressions to inspect and perform complex operations on every character in the base string object.

 .. member:: string->eachWordBreak()

-   Returns an ``eacher`` which can be used in conjunction with query expressions to inspect and perform complex operations on every word in the base string object.
+   Returns an ``eacher`` that can be used in conjunction with query expressions to inspect and perform complex operations on every word in the base string object.

+.. member:: string->eachLineBreak()

+   Returns an ``eacher`` that can be used in conjunction with query expressions to inspect and perform complex operations on every line in the base string object.

 .. member:: string->eachMatch(exp::regexp)
 .. member:: string->eachMatch(exp::string)

-   Returns an ``eacher`` which can be used in conjunction with query expressions to inspect and perform complex operations on every specified match in the base string object.
-Matches can be specified as either string or regexp objects.
+   Returns an ``eacher`` that can be used in conjunction with query expressions to inspect and perform complex operations on every specified match in the base string object.
+Matches can be specified as either :type:`string` or :type:`regexp` objects.

 Iterate Over Lines